andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/parse/parse-pfcloud-json-text-did-not-start-with-array-or-object.md

   - Swift

 ---
-It&#8217;s always the little things that lead to flatter foreheads (or at least it is for me).
+It's always the little things that lead to flatter foreheads (or at least it is for me).

 Banging my head against the desk this evening working on a Parse migration, I finally figured out what was causing an error condition in a `PFCloud` function call.